-IV.B.1.f).(1).(h).(i) The program must document its active participation in clinical databases/registries used to assess and improve patient outcomes.
-(Core) IV.B.1.f).(2) Residents must learn to advocate for patients within the health care system to achieve the patient's and patient's family's care goals, including, when appropriate, end-of-life goals.
-(Core) IV.C.
-Curr riculum Organization and Resident Experiences IV.C.1.
 The curriculum must be structured to optimize resident educational experiences, the length of the experiences, and the supervisory continuity.
 These educational experiences include an appropriate blend of supervised patient care responsibilities, clinical teaching, and didactic educational events.
+(Core)

-(Core) continuity of facu hospital have adv care.
-The need for Intent: In some specialties, frequent rotational transitions, inadequate ulty member supervision, and dispersed patient locations within the versely affected optimal resident education and effective team-based or patient care continuity varies from specialty to specialty and by , and may be addressed by the individual Review Committee.
-IV.C.1.a) Resident experiences on all clinical surgery rotations should be a minimum of four weeks in duration.
-(Core) IV.C.2.
-The program must provide instruction and experience in pain management if applicable for the specialty, including recognition of the signs of substance use disorder.
-(Core) IV.C.3.
-The program must provide separate and regularly-scheduled teaching conferences, morbidity and mortality conferences, rounds, and other educational activities in which both the thoracic surgery faculty members and the residents/fellows attend and participate.
-(Core) IV.C.3.a) The program must maintain conference records to document resident and faculty member attendance.
-(Core) IV.C.4.
+Background and Intent: In some specialties, frequent rotational transitions, inadequate continuity of faculty member supervision, and dispersed patient locations within the hospital have adversely affected optimal resident education and effective team-based care.
+The need for patient care continuity varies from specialty to specialty and by clinical situation, and may be addressed by the individual Review Committee.

+- 4.10.a.
+Resident experiences on all clinical surgery rotations should be a minimum of four weeks in duration.
+(Core) - 4.11.
+Didactic and Clinical Experiences which both the thoracic surgery faculty members and the residents/fellows attend and participate.
+(Core)

+Residents must be provided with protected time to participate in core didactic activities.
+(Core) - 4.11.a.
+The program must provide separate and regularly-scheduled teaching conferences, morbidity and mortality conferences, rounds, and other educational activities in

+- 4.11.a.1.
+The program must maintain conference records to document resident and faculty member attendance.
+(Core) - 4.11.b.
 The program must provide an organized and comprehensive block diagram demonstrating the overall educational construct for each track (i.e., thoracic surgery, cardiovascular surgery) of the program and for each year of training for all clinical assignments.
-(Core) IV.C.5.
-The program must encourage residents to engage in peer interaction with residents/fellows in related specialties at all participating sites.
-(Detail) IV.C.6.
+(Core) - 4.11.c.
+The program must encourage residents to engage in peer interaction with residents/ fellows in related specialties at all participating sites.
+(Detail) - 4.11.d.
 The program must establish guidelines for the assignment of clinical responsibilities for residents across the continuum of care, including clinic volume, on-call frequency, and back-up requirements, as well as the appropriate role for residents in surgical procedures.
-(Core) IV.C.7.
+(Core) - 4.11.e.
 Resident experiences must be carefully structured to ensure graded levels of responsibility, continuity in patient care, a balance between education and clinical service, and progressive clinical experiences.
-(Core) IV.C.8.
+(Core) - 4.11.f.
 Programs must sequence the thoracic surgery educational components throughout the program in order to provide a cohesive, progressive, and longitudinal educational experience.
-(Core) IV.C.8.a) A minimum of 24 months and a maximum of 36 months of the program must include education in core fundamental surgical care and principles education, including pre- and post-operative evaluation and care.
-(Core) IV.C.8.b) The remainder of the curriculum must include education in oncology, transplantation, basic and advanced laparoscopic surgery, surgical critical care and trauma management, thoracic surgery, and adult and congenital cardiac surgery.
+(Core) - 4.11.f.1.
+A minimum of 24 months and a maximum of 36 months of the program must include education in core fundamental surgical care and principles education, including pre- and post-operative evaluation and care.
+(Core) - 4.11.f.2.
+The remainder of the curriculum must include education in oncology, transplantation, basic and advanced laparoscopic surgery, surgical critical care and trauma management, thoracic surgery, and adult and congenital cardiac surgery.
 (Core)